alkhameri/rv32-microkernel/README.md

 Makefile                 # Build/run/clean
 ```

-Feel free to extend any subsystem—each module is documented and compartmentalized for experimentation.
+Feel free to extend any subsystem, each module is documented and compartmentalized for experimentation.
 Have fun hacking on RV32!